 In the rear plate for the console lower part, three holes will be made.
 The third

-hole is necessary for a cable which will later be used to connect the two foot pedals, the four footswitches (pistons) and the 25-button pedal.
+hole is necessary for a cable which will later be used to connect the two swell pedals, the four foot pistons and the 25-keys pedal.

 The top, which will be fixed to the rear wall of the console part, is hung up to dry after the first treatment with spray filler.